Duality between Lagrangian and Legendrian invariants: Introduction

 \begin{thm} Let $\Gamma=\Gamma^{-}$ and assume that $SH^*(X)=0$ and that $\Lambda$ is simply-connected.
 If $CE^{\ast}(\Lambda)$ is supported in degrees $<0$, then $L$ is simply connected.
 Moreover, if $\Lambda$ is a sphere then $CE^{\ast}(\Lambda)$ is isomorphic to $C_{-\ast}(\Omega \overline{L})$, where $\overline{L}=L\cup_{\Lambda} D$, for a disk $D$ with boundary $\partial D=\Lambda$. \end{thm}

 In general, duality between $\Omega LC_{\ast}$ and $CF^{\ast}$ does not hold (as can be seen for example by looking at cotangent bundles of non-simply connected manifolds or, letting $\Lambda$ be the standard Legendrian trefoil knot in $S^3$ filled by a punctured torus).
-However, there are cases when duality holds even if $LC_*$ is not simply-connected, for instance because of the existence of an auxiliary weight grading, see \cite{EtLe} or for an example in the 1-dimensional case see \cite{LePol}.
+However, there are cases when duality holds even if $LC_*$ is not simply-connected, for instance because of the existence of an auxiliary weight grading, see \cite{EtLe}, or for an example in the 1-dimensional case see \cite{LePol}.
 It is a very interesting open question to find a geometric characterization of when duality holds.

-\begin{rem} As is well known, general constructions of Legendrian and Lagrangian holomorphic curve invariants require the use of so-called abstract perturbations.
-For our main invariant $CE^{\ast}$, all moduli spaces used can be shown to be transverse by classical techniques (see Theorem (\ref{thm:mdlitv})) except for the rigid holomorphic planes in $X_\Lambda$ with a single positive end that are used to anchor the disks in the terminology of \cite{BEE}.
-(These are also relevant for defining the wrapped Floer cochain complex $CW^*$ without Hamiltonian perturbations and for constructing the surgery map).
-In symplectic field theory similar transversality problems are dealt with by appealing to virtual perturbation techniques, see e.g. \cite{FOOO,Hofer,Pardon,HondaBao}.
-Here we will not work out the details of this but merely assume such a perturbation scheme has been fixed.
-Our results are independent of the particular choice.
+\begin{rem} Constructions of Legendrian and Lagrangian holomorphic curve invariants require the use of perturbations to achieve transversely cut out moduli spaces.
+For our main invariant $CE^{\ast}$, all moduli spaces used can be shown to be transverse by classical techniques (see Theorem \ref{thm:mdlitv}) except for the rigid holomorphic planes in $X_\Lambda$ with a single positive end that are used to anchor the disks in the terminology of \cite{BEE}.
+These are also relevant for defining the wrapped Floer cochain complex $CW^*$ without Hamiltonian perturbations and for constructing the surgery map.
+In all cases, there is a distinguished boundary puncture in the main disk that determines a asymptotic markers on the split off planes.
+Taking this marker into account removes symmetries of the planes and a specific perturbation scheme for transversality of the resulting moduli spaces was constructed in \cite{Esurgerycurves}.
+We will use that perturbation scheme here, see Section \ref{ssec:perturbationsanchor} for details.

-We also point out that our construction of $CE^{\ast}$ applies without reference to virtual techniques in a number of interesting cases where splitting off of holomorphic planes can be ruled out for topological reasons.
-For example, if there are no contractible Reeb orbits, e.g. for $X=\R^{2n}$.

 \end{rem}